pzhao1799/WilliamstownPoliceModeling/Report/Report.md

 - create a dashboard where the public can easily view this data and make searches on specific keywords using fuzzy (OIT can likely host the database and the website for users to see)
 - try to perform some general statistics on the data (which officers are involved in the most serious logs, where do they occur, are logs distributed evenly or pile up on weekends?)
 - Look into potential correlations with the races of police vs those being arrested/cited
-- There are a series of questions/notes that we received from DIRE
+- There are a series of questions/notes that we received from members in the community
 - get more years' worth of data (hopeful the past 10)